Samantha Hale was enrolled on an MDS management course, since graduating she has taken up a role as a data analyst for Worldwide Fruit.

 I work mainly on the Waitrose account, where we look at the sales data, tracking and forecasting for future market trends.

-My job as data analyst is to present the data on how lines are selling to inform the team as well as the retailer for them to make decisions about how to grow sales.
+My job as data analyst is to present the data on how lines are selling to inform the team and the retailer to make decisions about how to grow sales.